michaelmagen/birthday-reminder/README.md

 ### Deployment

 The application is deployed through fly.io and can be accessed live.
-It is also dockerized, which means it can be run locally with the command "docker-compose up".
+It is also dockerized, which means it can be run locally with the command `docker-compose up`.
 Please note that the .env variables need to be replaced to run the project locally.

 ## Credits